 Gallery CERO is owned by Bill and Mary Weinaug.
 They have always had a deep appreciation and passion for the arts and sustainable living.
 More than a decade ago, they bought a forgotten old dilapidated marina on an incredible river in Central Florida with the goal of weaving these two passions together.
 Wekiva Island was born.

 The mission for the property was to create a fun place for people to learn about and connect with nature, while serving as a beacon of sustainability.
 Gallery CERO was always part of the long-term plan for Wekiva Island.
 From the beginning, the business has provided monthly art classes for the public, as well as an annual elite invitational plein-air event, the Wekiva Paint Out.
 Most recently, the Weinaug's started The Great American Paint In, a project to document the 2020 pandemic through art.

-The gallery is expected to open prior to Christmas at Wekiva Island, just north of Orlando.
+The gallery is expected to open early 2021 at Wekiva Island, just north of Orlando.
 The space will host art classes, special events, exhibitions, projects, educational programs, art and more.
 Stay tuned for details on its grand opening.